AjayKMehta/template-dotnet/README.md

 **Notes**:

-> ❗Requires CodeCov account and token that is stored in a repository secret called `CODECOV_TOKEN`.
+> ❗Requires CodeCov account and token that is stored in a repository secret called `CODECOV_TOKEN`.<br />
 > ℹ️ Adds coverage summary to PR and workflow runs.

 #### Dependency management